neurodroid/stimfit/doc/sphinx/howto/runningmean.rst

 The running mean (or running average) is simple way to smooth the data.
 Given a certain set of points, a running average will create a new set of data points which will be computed by adding a series of averages of different subsets of the full data set.

-Given for example a sequence :math:`X` of :math:`n` points, we can create a new set of data points :math:`S` of length :math:`n` by simply taking the average of a subset of :math:`w` points from the original data set for every point :math:`S_i` within the set:
+Given for example a sequence :math:`X` of :math:`n` points, we can create a new set of data points :math:`S` of length :math:`n` by taking the average of a subset of :math:`w` points from the original data set for every point :math:`S_i` within the set:

 .. math::